 Advanced diagnostic testing to identify people at risk for sudden cardiac death (sudden cardiac arrest).
 We also offer preventative care services for people at risk.

-Device Clinic where our physicians and nurses perform about 5,000 device checks each year to monitor the function of implanted devices.
+In the Device Clinic, our physicians and nurses perform about 5,000 device checks each year to monitor the function of implanted devices.

-Rhythm management and follow-up EP clinic for patients with rhythm disorders, using the most current medical regimens available.
+Rhythm management and follow-up electrophysiology clinic for patients with rhythm disorders using the most current medical regimens available.

 Syncope (fainting) evaluation uses a full range of diagnostic tests, including the head-up tilt test to evaluate patients with fainting or other nervous system problems.

 A full range of pacemaker and implantable cardioverter defibrillator (ICD) devices are available to provide individualized treatment for many irregular heart rhythms (arrhythmias).

 Atrial fibrillation is a form of altered heart beat (arrhythmia) that arises in the upper chambers of the heart called the atria.
 The normal regular beating of the atria is replaced by a chaotic fast and irregular rhythm.
 This causes the contraction of the atria to be ineffective and for blood to stagnate in the atria.
 This can lead to blood clots and eventually to complications such as stroke.
 This can lead to heart failure.

 Symptoms may include heart palpitations, shortness of breath, lightheadedness, chest pain or weakness.
 Some patients do not have obvious symptoms and are unaware of their condition.

 There are three major treatment goals for atrial fibrillation that include: